dnknth/ldap-ui/README.md

 ### Caveats

 * The software works with [OpenLdap](http://www.openldap.org) using simple bind.
-Other directories have not been tested, and SASL authentication schemes are presently not supported.
+Other directories have not been tested much, although [389 DS](https://www.port389.org) works to some extent.
+* SASL authentication schemes are presently not supported.
 * Passwords are transmitted as plain text.
 The LDAP server is expected to hash them (OpenLdap 2.4 does).
 I strongly recommend to expose the app through a TLS-enabled web server.
 * HTTP *Basic Authentication* is triggered unless the `AUTHORIZATION` request variable is already set by some upstream HTTP server.